Leadtech/BootFramework/README.md

 #### Implementing the micro service

-Services in boot are very similar to controllers.
-I chose to use a different terminology for Boot since controllerw are typical to MVC frameworks.
-The term 'controller' usually implies an architecture in which a controller is one amongst many.
+Although services in boot are very similar to controllers.
+I chose to use a different terminology for Boot.
+Controllers are typical to MVC frameworks.
+If feel like the term 'controller' usually implies an architecture in which a single controller is one amongst many.
-For the scope of this framework I feel like it is more appropriate to talk about Services rather than Controllers.
+In order to emphasize the intented purpose to use this framework for microservices or other backend services I felt like it would be more appropriate to call them Services instead of Controllers.

 ```php
 class EmployeeService extends AbstractService